gggrv/edu_archive_wristsaver_v5.5/readme.md

 2. Carefully edit its contents (make sure all tags are closed, etc).
 3. Keep the values as simple as possible.

-## How to create a user font
+## Creating a User Font

-For demonstration purposes, a minimal demo font is included at all development stages — from `raw` to `printable`.
-The contents of this font are sampled from the freely available Kaggle handwriting dataset, available at the [official website](https://www.kaggle.com/datasets/landlord/handwriting-recognition?resource=download).
+A minimal demo font is included, sampled from the [Kaggle handwriting dataset](https://www.kaggle.com/datasets/landlord/handwriting-recognition?resource=download).

 Please see the expected folder structure (some files are omitted):